Born June 20, 2018

-We are expecting another litter by the end of August and another the beginning of September . .Check back soon!
+We are expecting another litter next week . .Check back soon!

 Kittens are kept with their mother until they are at least 12 weeks of age, when they are available for adoption into your home.
 Please click here to read why kittens need to stay with their mothers until they are that old.
 I only post photos when a kitten is old enough for adoption (spayed/neutered, weaned, photos hint at adult looks, shots).
 At that stage, you can place a nonrefundable (20% of purchase price) deposit to reserve the cat.
 Kittens are reserved by deposits only - just because you say you want one doesn't guarantee it.
 I reserve the right to refuse any adoption if I feel you will not provide a good home.
 I prefer to place cats locally (we live near Columbia, South Carolina and typically place in SC and the surrounding states), where I can usually arrange free delivery (click here for my travel schedule).

 Please do NOT declaw your cat.
 If you are inclined to declaw, please click here to read more.

 Repeat Buyer's Discount: If you already have an Amber Snow kitty and want another, ask about my Repeat Buyer's Discount!
 Does not apply to adults or teenager adoptions.

 Adults/teenagers available for adoption on their own page. . . don't miss out on them!